-If you're looking to upgrade your Galaxy phone, but perhaps you'd rather save some money instead of spending top dollar on a new Galaxy S20 or Galaxy Note 20, there's some good news.
+If you're looking to upgrade your Galaxy phone, but perhaps you'd rather save some money instead of spending top dollar on a new Galaxy S20 or Galaxy Note 20 Ultra, there's some good news.
 Not only are there many Galaxy S10 models to choose from, but they're all cheaper than ever before.

 The Galaxy S10e is the most affordable and compact of the bunch; the Galaxy S10 is the standard flagship; and the Galaxy S10 Plus is the biggest and most premium version, save for the 6.7-inch Galaxy S10 5G.

 - Samsung Galaxy A51 review: A good but not great $400 phone

 These handsets share much in common, including Qualcomm's Snapdragon 855 processor, but there are some pretty big differences across the board, too.
-And with the Galaxy S20 now out and the Note 20 about to release, there are some enticing discounts to be had for the Galaxy S10 series — so you'll definitely want to check out our list of the best Galaxy S10 deals available right now.
+And with the Galaxy S20 and the even newer Note 20 out now, there are some enticing discounts to be had for the Galaxy S10 series — so you'll definitely want to check out our list of the best Galaxy S10 deals available right now.

 On the fence between Samsung and Apple?
 See our Galaxy S10 vs. iPhone 11 Pro face-off.